mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Don't wait until emotion overwhelms, by then, it may be too late.
 Practice regularly so you are in touch with your emotions and practice right mindfulness to address feelings methodically.

 ### Chapter 12: Right Speech
 Unmindful speech can cause suffering in others.
+Cultivating loving speech and deep listening can bring joy to others.

 ### Chapter 13: Right Action